rsutphin/mrandmrs-rsvp-api/README.md

 directory full of CSVs.
 The store API is specifically spreadsheet-oriented, but should not contain any application logic or knowledge.

-On top of the selected store will be a single DAO.
-Since there are only four models, it seems like an ActiveRecord-style per-model abstraction would be overkill.
-The DAO will be application-aware.
+On top of the selected store there will be class-level DAO methods within appropriate model classes.
+These will be AR-like, but fitted to the needs of the application only.
+E.g., "guest" records will only be readable or saveable as children of "invitations", not on their own.

 IDs for models are assigned (invitiations, entree choices) or derived (guests).